Frequently Asked Questions

 Many research tools and reagents are often shared among colleagues.
 MTAs are formal contracts that define the proper use and limits of shared items that may include biological samples, chemical reagents and computer software.
 Always execute an MTA prior to sending or receiving any research material outside of Emory.
 Doing so ensures clear IP ownership and supports necessary patent documentation.
 MTA forms and instructions.

 Many projects require the sharing of human subject health information in order to conduct research.
-DTAs are formal contracts the define the proper use and limits of such shared information, and also memorialize each party's obligations in compliance with regulations that apply to this sharing, such as the Health Insurance Portability and Accountability Act (HIPAA).
-Always be sure to have executed the appropriate DTA prior to such transfer, as well as obtain any necessary IRB approval with respect to human subject research.
-Specific DTA forms and instructions can be found on our forms page.
+DUAs are formal contracts the define the proper use and limits of such shared information, and also memorialize each party's obligations in compliance with regulations that apply to this sharing, such as the Health Insurance Portability and Accountability Act (HIPAA).
+Always be sure to have executed the appropriate DUA prior to such transfer, as well as obtain any necessary IRB approval with respect to human subject research.
+Specific DUA forms and instructions can be found on our forms page.
+Additionally, there is a FAQ webpage specifically for DUAs.
+Your outgoing data transfer may qualify for the low risk transfer process, find the details on this OTT webpage.

 Sometimes inventions are the tools used to conduct research.
 If you invent a research tool, such as reagents, mouse models, cells, software, or antibodies, contact the OTT to discuss the potential for commercialization and sharing with other investigators.